carpentries/instructor-training/episodes/01-introduction.md

 *   *general pedagogical knowledge*, i.e., an understanding of the psychology of learning; and

-*   the *pedagogical content knowledge* (PCK) that connects the two, which is things like when to teach the notion of a call stack and what examples to use when doing so, or knowing what misconceptions about recursion are most common.
+*   the *pedagogical content knowledge* (PCK) that connects the two.
+    PCK is things like what examples to use when teaching how parameters are passed to a function, or what misconceptions about wildcard expansion are most common.

 ![Pedagogical Content Knowledge]({{ site.root }}/fig/02/pck.svg)